lethain/ruby-learning-projects/spreadsheet/README.markdown

 # Implement a Spreadsheet

-The goal of this proejct is to implement a class which allows you treat it like a simple spreadsheet.
+The goal of this project is to implement a class which allows you treat it like a simple spreadsheet.
 You should be able to access it as follows: